craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 * Use plus/minus qualifiers for the various numbers in your estimate and consider how large the qualifiers are.
 A typical practice is to make the qualifiers large enough to include one standard deviation on each side.
 * Typically the minus qualifier will be smaller than the plus qualifier.
 * Be wary that, as an estimate gets passed around an organisation, the plus/minus qualifiers may tend to get stripped down or removed entirely.
-* Risk Quantification is a method that can be used on top of plus/minus qualifiers and involves communication of the estimate’s specific assumptions with separate plus/minus qualifiers for each assumption.
+* Risk Quantification is a method that can be used on top of plus/minus qualifiers and involves communication of the estimate's specific assumptions with separate plus/minus qualifiers for each assumption.
 * Be sure you understand whether you're presenting uncertainty in an estimate or uncertainty that affects your ability to meet a commitment.
 * Don't present project outcomes to other project stakeholders that are only remotely possible.
 * Consider graphic presentation of your estimate as an alternative to text presentation.